 88 924S blk/blk, Konis 250lb/30mm torsion, 30/19mm sways, Welwoods, Stahl headers, Autothority chip 142hp/147tq, S2 lsd trans, 2505lb curb weight

-86 951 Slate Gray/Black, stock car with LSD and Fuchs and full leather seats.
+86 951 Slate Gray/Black, stock car with LSD and Konis and Fuchs and full leather seats.

 Get one of the decal erasers from Eastwood.
 I got one to remove the adhesive residue when I removed the belt line molding from my car.
 I also used it to remove the old "924S" logo before I put on the new one.

 It is a disk made out of what feels like gum eraser that you attach to your drill and "rub" the old decal off.
 It works really, really well without any paint damage.
 Of course make sure the area is clean before you use this thing.

 Sell home, pack wife and kids, move to Texas.
 Park car in direct sunlight on any day ending in "y".
 Go inside and watch reruns of "The Guns of Will Sonnet".
 Come back to parking spot, use high powered shop vac to remove melted car from pavement.
 Place remains in centrifugal centrifuge and spin.
 Decal will rise to top!